Quarantine Plan for International Students Travelling to Canada

 Address: 1025 University Drive, Kamloops, BC V2C 0E1 Telephone: 250-852-6296 Email: firstname.lastname@example.org

-- At the end of your quarantine period, you will stay on at McGill Residence or move to East Village or North Tower residences for the remainder of the fall semester.
+- At the end of your quarantine period, you will stay on at your quarantine location or move to any of the aforementioned residences for the remainder of the winter semester.

 What to expect in residence during the quarantine period